4th of July is on Monday, July 5, in 2022

-Independence Day is a federal holiday in the US.
-In the United States, Independence Day, or more commonly known as the Fourth of July, is a federal holiday to commemorate the adoption of the Declaration of Independence on 4 July 1776, declaring independence from the Kingdom of Great Britain.
+Independence Day (or the 4th July ) is a federal holiday in the US.
+In the United States.
+Independence Day, or more commonly known as the Fourth of July, is a federal holiday to commemorate the adoption of the Declaration of Independence on 4 July 1776, declaring independence from the Kingdom of Great Britain.

-Independence Day is commonly associated with barbecues, picnics, concerts, carnivals, parades, fireworks,family reunions, political speeches and ceremonies.
+Independence Day is celebrated with barbecues, picnics, concerts, carnivals, parades, fireworks, family reunions, political speeches and ceremonies.

-Independence Day celebrations often take place outdoors as it is summer in the US.
-Families will often celebrate Independence Day by hosting or attending a picnic or barbecue with family members, and they take advantage of the day off and when Independence Day falls on a Monday or Friday they take advantage of a long weekend to gather with relatives or friends.
+There are many public and private events celebrating the history, government, and traditions of the United States.
+Fourth of July celebrations often take place outdoors as it is summer in the US.
+Families celebrate Independence Day by hosting or attending a picnic or barbecue with family members.
+When Independence Day falls on a Monday or Friday many take advantage of a long weekend to gather with relatives or friends.

 Parades are normally held in the morning, while fireworks displays occur in the evening at such places as parks, fairgrounds, near beaches and in town squares.